Bishop Paschang Catholic School

 Bishop Paschang Catholic School (天主教柏德學校) is a government-aided, whole day Roman Catholic coeducational primary school located in Kowloon Bay, Kowloon, Hong Kong.

 The school is in Primary One Admission Net 46 of Kwun Tong.
 With the exception of English and Mandarin lessons, the school employs Cantonese as the main medium of instruction, in line with the prevailing education policy set by the Hong Kong government.
 This school is generally considered as the best primary school in the area of Kowloon Bay and Ngau Tau Kok.
-The sponsoring body is the Catholic Foreign Mission Society of America, commonly known as the Maryknoll Fathers.
+The sponsoring body was formerly the Catholic Foreign Mission Society of America, commonly known as the Maryknoll Fathers.
+Since September 2023, the Catholic Diocese of Hong Kong has taken over as the sponsoring body.

 History

 The school was founded by the Maryknoll Fathers in 1969.
 The Bishop Walsh School was founded by the Maryknoll Fathers in Hong Kong in 1963.
 When Bishop Paschang Memorial School was set up in 1969, some senior staff were transferred from Bishop Walsh School.